GEEKMD099/GEEK-MD2.0/README.md

 ## Contributions

-Contributions to *BMW-MD* are welcome!
+Contributions to *GEEK-MD* are welcome!
 If you have ideas for new features, improvements, or bug fixes, feel free to open an issue or submit a pull request.
 ## THANKS TO
-[Naveed Dogar]

-[France King]

-[Morice]

-## License

-The *BMW-MD* is released under the [MIT License](https://opensource.org/licenses/MIT).
+[Ibrahim]

+[FATAO]

 Enjoy the diverse features of the *BMW-MD*  to enhance your Whatsapp more enjoyable ☣Powered by Ibrahim Tech